vcspot/MIT6-00sc/README.md

 # MIT6-00sc
+Date created: 2015-0126
-Notes and code from the course.
+Notes and code from the MIT 6-00sc course.